 As a homeowner, the list of “I wish” and “we want” items can get pretty exhausting to remember, organize, and plan for.
 If only there was one place to store ideas and prioritize?!
 Enter Trello.
 Our home improvement board holds lists and cards for ongoing maintenance, fixes, and someday projects.
 Inspiration pictures and notes about project needs and budget are also placed in the appropriate cards and lists so all our dreams and needs are in one place.

 Have you ever planned a big trip and needed to easily share all the information with someone else?
 Trello is the perfect place to drop all your must-see ideas, confirmation numbers, and packing lists.
 You can even use it to track your budget as you’re traveling by entering in actual numbers on the go.

 3. Holiday Checklists and Planning

 Holiday planning has become one of the most useful personal boards I’ve made.
-I have lists for the different holiday related categories – gift lists, holiday dinner menus and cooking plan, and festivities coordination (all the parties and fun activities!)
+I have lists for the different holiday-related categories – gift lists, holiday dinner menus and cooking plans, and festivities coordination (all the parties and fun activities!)
 Now, yes, having all of that organized is helpful but the gift list is really where it’s at.
 I’m notorious for coming up with gift ideas or actually buying them throughout the year and then forgetting as the holidays get closer.
 With my Trello cards, I can keep track of ideas and purchased gifts in a handy tool.
-Get my template here!

 4. Recipes + Meal Planning